- What We Do

 To keep it simple, voice search is voice recognition technology that allows people to perform searches by speaking into a device.
 These devices range from smartphones and computers to home assistant devices, which we’ll discuss in-depth later.
 Google voice search queries have gone up exponentially over the years, so it’s crucial to understand these developments and incorporate them into your digital marketing strategy.

 The first thing to understand about voice search is how people use it.
 With voice search on the rise, it’s important to keep up with the stats so that you’re prepared for how these advancements will change your industry.
-Here are some of the major voice search statistics you need to know as you venture into 2018:
+Here are some of the major voice search statistics you need to know in 2020:

 - Out of the 3.5 billion searches performed on Google every day, almost a third of those are voice searches (TheeDesign, 2017).